darkterminal/software-freestyle-engineer/README.md

 ## Contributions and Contact Information

-This research paper was developed by [Your Name].
-If you have any questions, feedback, or contributions related to this research, please feel free to contact [Your Email Address].
+This research paper was developed by [Imam Ali Mustofa](https://github.com/darkterminal).
+If you have any questions, feedback, or contributions related to this research, please feel free to contact [darkterminal@duck.com](mailto:darkterminal@duck.com).

 ## License